kevincallaghan/Code-Snippet-Editor-PWA/README.md

 ## Usage

-Here is a link to the deployed site on Heroku: https://code-snippet-editor.herokuapp.com/
+Here is a link to the deployed site on Heroku: <a href='https://code-snippet-editor.herokuapp.com/' target='_blank'>https://code-snippet-editor.herokuapp.com</a>

 To use the app in the browser, simply visit the page and begin typing.
 To use the app as a PWA, follow the install instructions above and then you can use the app while offline!